 Many BCSS Sport commissioners and others in commission leadership roles asked the question of "what happens to us?"
 The Committee and The Board of Directors are acutely aware of the expertise that many of our commission leaders possess.
 Under the proposed formal, each sport will have a handful of critical sport specific positions to be filled, that will have significant influence on the direction of the sport within BCSS.
 For example, the proposed format requires a chair for each of the championships.
 Many in the commission are heavily involved in running their championships and this expertise is critical to ensuring the special nature of our events remain.
-Additionally, there are requirements for sport experts on both the rules and championship go committees.
-What has been added to this final version, is the creation of Sport Advisory Committees (SAC).
+Additionally, there are requirements for sport experts on both the rules and championship go committees (SAC).
 BCSS will have one committee for each of its sports.
 These SAC's will have representation from each BCSS zone.
 The primary objectives of the SACs will be: a) selecting the persons who sit on the rules and championship committees for their sport; b) assisting with coordination and delivery of coach development, coach training, and networking events; c) provide policy committees and staff with ideas and feedback relative to their sport and championship;